 Assessments may consist of individual in-class tests, individual reports, in-class group presentations, group projects and exams.

 This course has an innovatively flexible structure, with specific assessments that are conducive to effective learning.

-BBC at A Level and Grade C/4 or above in GCSE Maths and English Language, or equivalent qualifications.
+Students should also possess GCSE English Language at A-C (9-4), and Grade D/4 or above in GCSE Maths or equivalent qualifications.

 How to Apply